Mookie Betts Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 11th across all MLB pitching staffs.

-- The Mets rank 23rd in baseball in home runs given up (22 total, 1.4 per game).
+- Mets pitchers combine to give up the fourth-most home runs in baseball (25 total, 1.5 per game).

-- Peterson (0-2) gets the starting nod for the Mets in his fourth start of the season.
-He has a 4.91 ERA in 14 2/3 innings pitched, with 16 strikeouts.
+- Megill (3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched) gets the start for the Mets, his fourth of the season.

-- His most recent time out came on Tuesday against the San Diego Padres, when the left-hander tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- The righty last pitched on Wednesday against the San Diego Padres, when he went five innings, allowing two earned runs while giving up three hits.

-- The 27-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .328 batting average against him.
+- The 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.